 - These gluten free apple muffins do not taste gluten free.
 They are light and fluffy and have the perfect texture you want in a muffin.

-- You can make them in about 35 minutes with minimal meal prep!
+- You can make this gluten free apple muffins recipe in about 35 minutes with minimal meal prep!

 - As is, this easy recipe is gluten free and dairy-free.